 Still, the software might not have been incompatible in the first place.
 If you have recently updated or installed new software, this can cause incompatibilities, leading to a system crash and the Blue Screen of Death.

 Boot BCD Errors

-Boot Configuration Data, or BCD, is a critical database environment that contains boot-related information and tells your computer how to start up correctly.
+Boot Configuration Data, or BCD, is a critical database environment containing boot-related information that tells your computer how to start up correctly.

 This database helps the Windows operating system hold and find all the boot files on your hard drive but also stores essential files like the boot options your computer needs at startup.

 The BCD is usually located on a designated space on your hard disk, called a system partition, alongside other OS files.

 At startup, the Windows boot loader uses the information in the BCD to load the operating system.

 However, like every piece of software, BCDs can have issues.
 These problems could arise from missing or corrupt files, but the trouble could be with the bootloader itself.

 BCD errors could also result from a damaged hard drive or motherboard.